0Raptor/CineBank/README.md

 Ideas that might be implemented in the future:

+1. Implement filtering for genre, languages, etc. during search
-1. Implement additional DBMS through turning Database-class into a virtual class and creating derived classes for each DBMS.
+2. Implement additional DBMS through turning Database-class into a virtual class and creating derived classes for each DBMS.
-2. Store information about people (Cast, Director, Score) in own table.
+3. Store information about people (Cast, Director, Score) in own table.

 ## License